 You should know that hiking is the national pastime in Slovenia and for good reason.
+And not just hiking, but even skiing is possible in the Slovenian Alps, Krvavec.
 Eventhough its peaks do not go to such towering heights and ranges in neighboring Italy and Austria and nearby Switzerland and Germany, most experienced mountaineers will tell you that Slovenia is a varied and brings a different kind of experience when hiking through the small, wooded hills.
 One last tip before hiking anywhere in Slovenia: download the Maps.Me app for useful information and guides to the trailheads.

 Like this story?
 PIN IT!